 (Note: the story maps in the books are text-only; they do not contain images from the movies.)

-Story Maps: 12 Great Screenplays breaks down 12 GREAT MOVIES, primarily from the past decade.
+Story Maps: 12 Great Screenplays breaks down 12 GREAT MOVIES (NOW 13!
+Includes exclusive bonus map, only in PDF version, of the iconic thriller Seven, 1995) primarily from the past decade.
 These hit movies are fantastic examples of professional screenwriting and rock-solid structure in many different genres and budget levels aimed at varied audiences.
 I stand by each title as a strong example of its genre and as a primer to learn the screenwriting craft at the level that you need to be: the “submission ready” tier that makes a good script into a GREAT script.

 The following films are mapped in this e-book: